amit08255/debug-js-tricks/README.md

 React.useState = reactInterceptor('useState', React.useState);
 ```

-**Version 2 to log arguments and filter with stack trace of length 1 i.e. not execution track from app
+**Version 2 to log arguments and filter with stack trace of length 1 i.e. not execution track from app:**

 ```js
 function getStackTrace() {